weather-gov/weather.gov/docs/dev/json-api.md

 # IP Address Filtering

-To implement IP address filtering, we are using a [route service](https://docs.cloudfoundry.org/services/route-services.html) which involves creating an user-provided service as a route service.
+To implement IP address filtering, we are using a [route service](https://docs.cloudfoundry.org/services/route-services.html) which involves creating an user-provided service as a route service in a separate cloud.gov app.
 To route, we use [Caddy](https://caddyserver.com/) as a [reverse proxy](../../proxy/Caddyfile).
 This configuration permits all traffic to pass through to the weather.gov application except for the `/jsonapi` endpoint, which is restricted by IP address.

 Setting this up requires [several steps](../../scripts/create-cloudgov-env.sh#L101-L115):